 During the Suez Crisis of 1956, in a faded seaside resort town, the mincing, lecherous, grotesque ‘Archie Rice’ (Laurence Olivier), an irredeemably self-centered, has-been music-hall comic, wastes his life and ruins much of his family.
 Story, plot, finish.
 Like others in its drab class, the script by John Osborne, from his play, uses the self-deceiving, deeply unhappy Rice family as Metaphor for Britain’s decline.*

-Coming in #67 at the box-office, it was directed by Tony Richardson, is not well edited, lasts for 107 minutes, and served to introduce Alan Bates, Albert Finney and Joan Plowright (she married Olivier a year later).
+Coming in #67 at the US box-office (Cogerson has a gross of $2,800,000), paradoxically it was a loser in Britain, grossing but £64,000 (£1,586,666 in 2022) against a production cost of £247,716 (£6,078,751 in 2022).
+Directed by Tony Richardson, not well edited, it lasts for 107 minutes, and served to introduce Alan Bates, Albert Finney and Joan Plowright (she married Olivier a year later).
 Also in the cast are Brenda de Banzie, Roger Livesey, Daniel Massey, Shirley Anne Field, Thora Hird, Charles Gray and Nigel Davenport.
 Plenty of talent, and the acting is fine, with Olivier getting a dutiful-applause Oscar nomination for Best Actor (losing in a walk to Lancaster’s Elmer Gantry).
 He was superb the same year in Spartacus, where his proto-fascist Roman general Crassus was more endearing than Archie Rice, a bloke so deeply anti-charming it’s a trial to stay in the same room with the TV set.** & ***

 ** The same 1960 had three other great English actors playing ungentle men who time was passing by: Trevor Howard in Sons And Lovers and Alec Guinness and John Mills in Tunes Of Glory.
 Great films, far more rewarding to partake than this cosmic downer.
 Plus there was The League Of Gentlemen, The Trials Of Oscar Wilde, The Brides Of Dracula, Village Of The Damned and Sink The Bismarck—good movies all.
 If you insist on more Angry Young Bummers, that same year director Richardson also made Saturday Night And Sunday Morning, giving leads to newcomers Finney and Field.